fbaham/dngnbox/README.md

 - Heroku 7.18.9

 ## Installation
-In your host machine create the folder '~/code/rails'.
-In the box type:
+In your host machine create the folder '~/code/rails' and in the box type:
 ~~~~
 cd /vagrant && rails new myapp
 ~~~~